Highways Act 1980: Part 13: Financial provisions

-Section 278 Agreement
+Section 278

 A Section 278 Agreement allows private developers to either fund or complete works to public highways outside or beyond the development site itself, such as traffic calming and capacity improvements.
 The document is signed by the local highway authority and the developer to ensure that works are completed to the highway authority's satisfaction.

 Part 14: Miscellaneous and supplementary powers

-Part 14 includes sections 282 to 345 of the Act.
+Part 14 includes sections 282 to 345 of the act.
 The legislation contained in these sections covers: